iVis-at-Bilkent/chise.js/README.md

 `chise.undoRedoActionFunctions`
 Functions to be utilized in defining new actions for cytoscape.js-undo-redo extension.
 These are exposed for the users who builds an extension library of chise.

- * `deleteElesSimple(param)` Do/Redo function for 'deleteElesSimple' undo redo command also undo function for commands which simply adds new elements to the graph (e.g. 'createTemplateReaction', 'addNode', 'addEdge').
- * `deleteNodesSmart(param)` Do/Redo function for 'deleteNodesSmart' undo redo command.
- * `restoreEles(eles)` Undo function for 'deleteElesSimple' and 'deleteNodesSmart' undo redo commands.
+Extends sbgnviz.undoRedoActionFunctions, you can find the ChiSE extensions for sbgnviz.undoRedoActionFunctions below.

  * `addNode(param)` Do/Redo function for 'addNode' undo redo command.
  * `addEdge(param)` Do/Redo function for 'addEdge' undo redo command.
  * `createCompoundForGivenNodes(param)` Do/Redo function for 'createCompoundForGivenNodes' undo redo command.